 The Commonwealth Public Service Intern program offers paid internships in state agencies leading to rewarding careers in public service.

-Students that complete a flexible six-month internship and graduate with a bachelor’s degree will be hired into a full-time position – guaranteed!
+Students that complete a flexible internship of three to six months and graduate with an undergraduate or graduate degree will be hired into a full-time position guaranteed!

 - Flexible path from internship to employment.

 - Fulfilling career in public service.

 - Opportunities in a wide variety of fields.